MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-the-admin-center.md

 The changes you make from the search administration page are valid for the whole tenant, but you can also customize search on site collection level and on site level.

-You can customize and tailor the classic search experience more than Microsoft search in SharePoint.
-Some classic search settings can impact both experiences, [learn how to avoid impacting Microsoft search](differences-classic-modern-search.md).
+You can customize and tailor the classic search experience more than Microsoft Search in SharePoint.
+Some classic search settings can impact both experiences, [learn how to avoid impacting Microsoft Search](differences-classic-modern-search.md).

 ## How to get to the classic search administration page
 <a name="__top"> </a>